lorenapuhl/autofluorescence-in-microscopical-data/README.md

 ## Project Overview

-This research project investigates the disturbing effect of autofluorescence over time in microscopy imaging of *Caenorhabditis elegans*.
+This research project investigates the disturbing effect of autofluorescence (natural emission of light by biological structures other than the labeled feature) over time in microscopy imaging of *Caenorhabditis elegans*.
 As organisms age, autofluorescence increases and can interfere with the visualization of fluorescent signals, making it challenging to study labeled neurons in aging animals.

 ### Research Focus